Selous Scouts: Structure

 While an Army unit, the Selous Scouts came under the operational control of Special Branch from its establishment in November 1973.
 This involved Special Branch controlling where the unit operated and how the intelligence it collected was used.
 Special Branch also had some influence over the Selous Scouts' training.
 In terms of Army hierarchy, the Selous Scouts reported directly to Walls.
 The unit was under orders from Special Branch to not pass any information directly to the Rhodesian Directorate of Military Intelligence, which contributed to very little of the intelligence it collected being provided to Army units.

-The Selous Scouts and other Rhodesian special forces continued to report directly to Walls for military purposes after he became the Commander of Combined Operations in 1977.
+The Selous Scouts and other Rhodesian special forces continued to report directly to Walls for military purposes after he became the Commander of Combined Operations (COMOPS) in 1977.
 The Army headquarters provided administrative and logistical support.
 As the Selous Scouts increased in size and increasingly undertook offensive operations it became impossible for Special Branch to adequately oversee the unit.

 Each troop within the Selous Scouts comprised three sections, each usually with nine to twelve men.
 The size of sections varied, however, and could be as large as 30 men.
 Selous Scout teams usually included both black and white personnel, with the men forming close bonds.
 Until almost the end of the war, all of the officers in the Selous Scouts were white.